ebu/dash.js/README.md

-# EBU-TT-D Subtitling within Dash.js
+# EBU-TT-D Subtitling within dash.js

-The ebu-subtitling-dev branch has for purpose to experiment the support for XML based subtitles like EBU-TT-D within Dash.js
+This is a fork of dash.js with as purpose to *experiment* with the support for XML based subtitles like EBU-TT-D within dash.js

-The current work focus on an HTML/CSS overlay to replace the native approach.
-This solution allow dash.js to render the subtitles and its properties the closest of the author intentions.
-In fact, CSS properties are very close from the ones of EBU-TT-D. It is also quite versatile as it allows us to reproduce properties that are not part of the CSS specification.
+The current work focuses on an HTML/CSS overlay to replace the native approach.
+This solution allows dash.js to render the subtitles and its properties closer to the author's intentions.
+In fact, CSS properties are very close to the ones used in EBU-TT-D. The approach is also quite versatile as it allows us to reproduce properties that are not part of the CSS specification.

-The core modifications are to be found in the following Javascript classes:
+The core modifications can be found in the following javascript classes:

-- TextSourceBuffer: will use for "fragmentedText" files the new features instead of TextTrack and VTTCues.
+- TextSourceBuffer: uses for "fragmentedText" files the new features instead of TextTrack and VTTCues;
-- TTMLParser: An improved TTMLParser to parse the style and positioning and provide the proper data to the renderer.
+- TTMLParser: An improved TTMLParser that parses the style and positioning informatin and provides the relevant data to the renderer;
 - CustomCaptions (new): The renderer.
-Handle the rendering of the subtitles and control their timings.
+Handls the rendering of the subtitles and controls their timings;
 - CustomControls (new): To manage the overlay arrangement between the video, the subtitles and the controls.

 To test it out:
-- Create your EBU-TT-D document
+- Create your EBU-TT-D document (https://tech.ebu.ch/docs/tech/tech3380.pdf)
-- Package it in an ISOBMFF format as DASH specification is requiring (you can use MP4Box as for an example: gpac.wp.mines-telecom.fr/2014/08/23/ebu-ttd-support-in-gpac/)
+- Package it in an ISOBMFF format as the DASH specification requires (you can use MP4Box for example: gpac.wp.mines-telecom.fr/2014/08/23/ebu-ttd-support-in-gpac/)
-- Produce a manifest (you can also use MP4Box)
+- Produce a manifest (you can also use MP4Box for this)
-- Launch a server at the root of the project where dash.js can do HTTP requests to get the media chunks
+- Launch a server at the root of the project where dash.js can send HTTP requests to, to get the media chunks
-- Launch index.html (samples/ebu-subtitling-demo) after replacing the source value by your MPD address
+- Launch index.html (samples/ebu-subtitling-demo) after setting the source value to your MPD address

-For any question, contact Solène Buet at EBU.
+For any questions, contact Solène Buet (EPFL) at the EBU.

 # dash.js